Director of Transportation & Security Mike Metcalf

 The Security office also provides services to students, faculty and staff such as Safety Escorts and SAFE Ride Shuttles.
 Safety escorts are available 24-hours a day and are available for campus use only.
 The SAFE Ride Shuttle operates the evenings of Thursday, Friday and Saturday, and will bring students to downtown Madison and back to campus.
 There are nine different stops along the way.

-In compliance with the U.S. Department of Education and according to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Edgewood College makes public annual crime statistics as they relate to our campus.
+In compliance with the U.S. Department of Education and according to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Edgewood College makes public Annual Security and Fire Safety Reports as they relate to our campus.
 In addition, the Dean of Students Office works closely with the Security Department to ensure that students are safe and free from sexual violence and gender discrimination.

 To report a security or safety concern, please contact the Security Office at (608) 663-3285.
 To summon an officer or report an emergency, call the Security Emergency Line at (608) 663-4321.